Checking motorcycle brake fluid regularly is essential to your safety. Follow these simple steps to check your brake fluid and top it up if necessary.

 We don't recommend changing your brake fluid as a DIY job, as the consequences of failing to properly bleed air out of the system can be very serious.

-However, you should visually check the level in your brake fluid reservoir at least once a week, and top it up with the appropriate specification of brake fluid if the level falls below the top mark.
+However, you should visually check the level in your brake fluid reservoir at least once a week, and top it up with the appropriate specification of brake fluid if it falls below the minimum required level.

 How often should you check you motorcycle engine oil?
 Our answer will always be to check it as often as possible.
 That’s because, even the best motorcycle engine oil won’t protect your engine if the levels become too low.
 Even if your bike doesn’t burn lots of oil, a few hot days and some long rides on your motorcycle can burn off more oil than you might anticipate.